How much will be paid

 - consideration of how best to manage associated features such as ditches and scrub

-- capital works to support this option (e.g. to increase the number of plant species, use option FM2 - Major preparatory work for priority habitats and priority species)
+- capital works to support this option (e.g. to increase the number of plant species, use option FM2 - Major preparatory works for priority habitats (creation and restoration) and priority species

 - change of hay cutting and grazing patterns, at least in the short term